 For inspiration, look at some of our CV templates here.

 First and foremost, no one wants to be greeted by a wall of text.
-Try to be clear and concise in what you say – bullet points always help.
-Also use headings and short paragraphs to make it easy for recruiters and employers to scan.
+Be clear and concise in what you say and use bullet points to help.
+Use headings and short paragraphs to make it easy for recruiters and employers to scan.

-• Open with your best bits and list the most recent educational details and roles first, explaining any gaps.
+• Open with your best bits and most recent work experience and qualifications first.

 Read more on how to produce an interview winning CV.